mit-han-lab/6s965-fall2022/notes/lecture-02-xgx.md

 #### Other convolution layers

-- Transposed Convolution: super-resolution, segmentation, backprop.
+- Transposed convolution can be used to upsample the feature map (e.g., in super-resolution and segmentation).

-- Dilated Convolution
+- Dilated convolution can be used to increase the receptive field with dilated convolution kernels.

 ### Pooling layer